From Cloud Migration to Managed Services, TMT Finance Leaders Tackle Challenges With Multifaceted Strategies

 Supply chain problems are still lingering.
 Technology integration, still lagging.
 And companies still are lacking skilled workers to fill key roles as they contend with high interest rates and a possible recession.
 Surveying the technology, media and telecommunication (TMT) industry landscape, the results of Protiviti’s 2022 Global Finance Trends Survey are not necessarily surprising.
 Some priorities have shifted, but the overall challenges facing TMT finance leaders haven’t changed by much from 2021.

 What’s more revealing from the results are how TMT companies are choosing to deal with the myriad issues; the strategies finance leaders are bringing to bear as they reimagine their roles and reset priorities for the long term.
-The results highlight another major trend, which is that CFOs continue to extend the value they deliver to their organisations far beyond the boundaries of traditional finance and accounting activities.
+The results highlight another major trend, which is that CFOs continue to extend the value they deliver to their organizations far beyond the boundaries of traditional finance and accounting activities.

 The ‘cloud’ factor